Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

-NoCode-bench focuses on evaluating LLMs in no-code development scenarios.
-It is composed of 634 feature addition tasks collected from popular open-source projects.
-Each task corresponds to a real feature addition explicitly documented in the project's official release notes.
-Each feature addition includes a coordinated change to the documentation, the code change, and the test suite used to assess the correctness of the feature implementation.
-The goal of each task is to generate a patch that correctly implements the feature described in the documentation change and passes the associated tests, as illustrated in Figure~\ref{fig:task}.

-This section outlines the construction process of NoCode-bench and the task definition.
-In addition, we describe in detail how we constructed a reliable subset, NoCode-bench Verified, through a combination of manual validation and refinement.
+\nc focuses on evaluating software engineering agents in documentation-driven feature-addition scenarios.
+It comprises 634 tasks collected from 10 popular open-source projects.
+Each task corresponds to a real-world feature addition explicitly documented in the project's official release notes.
+Each feature addition includes a coordinated change to the documentation, the code change, and the test suite.
+The goal of each task is to produce a patch that implements the feature specified by the documentation change and passes the relevant tests.
+The input includes the documentation changes and the complete codebase, as illustrated in Figure~\ref{fig:task}.
+This section outlines the construction process of \nc and its task formulation.
+In addition, we describe how we constructed a reliable subset, \nc Verified, through a combination of manual validation and refinement.